Crockpot Apple Cinnamon Oatmeal

 Hints for Making Slow Cooker Apple Cinnamon Oatmeal

-You can peel the apples but you don't have too.
+You can peel the apples, but you don’t have to.

 Cut the apples into larger slices.
 I like to cut them in half and then each half into thirds or fourths.
-So, each apple will give your six to eight slices depending on the size of the apple.
+So, each apple will give you six to eight slices, depending on the size of the apple.

 Tree Top has an apple juice that has apple as the only ingredient.